Run a node with Docker¶

 docker rm concordium-client in

-We strongly recommend that your firewall should be configured to only allow public connections on port 8888 (the peer-to-peer networking port).
-Someone with access to the other ports may be able to take control of your node or accounts you have saved on the node.
+We strongly recommend that you configure your firewall to only allow public connections on port 8888 (the peer-to-peer networking port).
+Someone with access to the other ports might be able to take control of your node or accounts you have saved on the node.

 Docker makes changes to the iptable on Linux, which means that it is not